12 Best Squat Rack Exercises You Should Try

 Resistance Band Exercises

-I’ve seen people attach a resistance band to the crossbar of a squat rack, then stand inside the rack to perform one-arm tricep extensions.
+I’ve seen people attach a resistance band to the crossbar in the rack, then stand inside the rack to perform one-arm tricep extensions.
 On one occasion, the gym was at peak congestion (it was 6:15 pm), and people were waiting to use the rack.
 Eventually, a 250-pound dude with a shaved head and forearms that would’ve put Popeye to shame came over and told him to vacate.

 Upright Rows